tyrann0us/Donation-Can/readme.txt

 == Changelog ==

 = 1.5.7 =
+* Added a settings page for exporting Donation Can data as CSV or XML.
+Some data is only available in XML format.
+* Added uninstall functionality that deletes the database tables and settings added by Donation Can.
 * Full localization support.
 * Finnish translation.
 More languages coming in the upcoming versions.
 Get in touch if you want to provide a translation for your language.
 * Plugin security improvements on settings pages and AJAX calls.